epics-containers/usb-remote/docs/how-to/new_raspi.md

     - Enter your SSID and password
     - Finish
-    - ping google.com to check internet access (try `sudo reboot` if it does not work immediately)
+    - ping google.com to check internet access (try `sudo reboot` if it does not work immediately) If you need to connect to GovWiFi then you require the GUI version of the OS see [Connecting to GovWiFi](../reference/govwifi_setup.md).

 1. Once connected, update the package lists and upgrade installed packages, plus get vim and git.
     ```bash